 All That Philly Jazz is a place-based public history project.
 We are documenting and mapping jazz spots from A to Z, from the Aqua Lounge to Zanzibar Blue.

 Sadly, Philadelphia’s jazz history is largely untold; it resides in the memories of those who were there.
 You can help preserve this rich cultural heritage for current and future generations.
-Please use this short form to share stories of the jazz scene back in the day.
+Please share stories about the jazz scene back in the day via email at phillyjazzapp[@]gmail.com.

 When I launched All That Philly Jazz five years ago, the Painted Bride Art Center was one of the first places added to the database.
 Jazz on Vine was the longest, continually running jazz series in Philadelphia.